 The broadcast event on WFMZ-TV will air from 7-7:30pm EST on November 15, 2021.

-The digital streaming event will go live on December 2nd, 2021.
+The digital streaming event will be live from 7-8pm EST on December 2nd, 2021.

 Stay tuned for more details about this wonderful event!